HHS/TANF-app/docs/Technical-Documentation/TDP-environments-README.md

 **Cloud.gov AWS S3 `(tanf-staging)`**

 - `tdp-tf-states` - Stores the Terraform state files used to create and re-recreate services infrastructure.
-Note this S3 bucket lives in the development space.
+Note this S3 bucket lives in the staging space.

 ## Production